 How Many Days to Spend in Disneyland

 There are around 90 attractions between Disneyland and California Adventure.
-Unless you have a few weeks to spend, there’s no way you can get around to all of these, so you need to have a plan of attack.
+Unless you have a few weeks to spend, you really need to have a plan of attack.
+For more information, check out this information on how many days you need in Disneyland.

 If you just want to experience the parks and don’t have any set things in mind that you want to do, then one day in each park might be sufficient for you.
 Just keep in mind that you might not get a chance to ride a popular attraction if you only have one day, because tickets can be difficult to come by.
 Having 2 days will increase the chance of getting a ticket.